rosvall/cc2531_bootloader/README.md

  - clockloss is detected,
  - or a button is held while booting

 it enters DFU (USB device firmware upgrade) mode.
-Otherwise it jumps to code address 0x800 to boot the your actual application firmware.
+Otherwise it jumps to code address 0x800 to boot your actual application firmware.

 As the bootloader resides in the first 2 kB of the code address space, any firmware used with this bootloader must be compiled with code addresses offset by +0x800.